hclcnx/customizer/docs/IBMConnectionsCustomizer.md

    }
 }
 ```

-Other HTTP cache headers can be set in the same way, namely:
+Properties like `cache-control`, `last-modified` and `pragma` can be set in the same way and
-cache-control, last-modified and pragma.
-These headers can be mixed and
-matched to form a caching policy to suit your needs.
-The values
+can be can be mixed and matched to form a caching policy to meet your needs.
-specified in JSON payload are not validated by Customizer – they are
+The values specified in JSON payload are not validated by Customizer – they are
-assumed to be valid and passed through as-is.
+assumed to be valid and _passed through as-is_.
 There are many public
 sources of information on the [syntax of the HTTP cache
 headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)
 and how [they can be best applied to satisfy different use